Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Introduction

 The article is organized as follows.
-In \cref{sec:model} we introduce the master equation and review some of its properties.
-Then, in \cref{sec:symmetry} we determine the type of symmetry of the system, and in \cref{sec:metastability} we study the metastable phase that arises in the case of weak symmetry.
-The following \cref{sec:squeezing} is devoted to characterizing the squeezed states that form the metastable manifold of the system.
-All this analysis allows us to explore two applications for these oscillators in \cref{sec:memory} and \cref{sec:qam}.
+In \Cref{sec:model} we introduce the master equation and review some of its properties.
+In \Cref{sec:symmetry} we determine the type of symmetry (weak or strong) of the system depending on the (non)linearity of coherent and dissipative terms, and in \Cref{sec:metastability} we study the metastable phase that arises in the case of weak symmetry.
+The following \Cref{sec:squeezing} is devoted to characterizing the squeezed states that form the metastable manifold of the system.
+All this analysis allows us to explore two applications for these oscillators in \Cref{sec:memory} and \Cref{sec:qam}.
 In the former, we explore the capability of the system to store quantum information over time to be used in quantum computation \cite{mirrahimi2014universal}.
-In the latter, we extend the proposal introduced in \ccite{labay2022memory} to implement a quantum associative memory protocol for pattern discrimination.
+In the latter, we extend the proposal introduced in \ccite{labay2022memory} to implement a quantum associative memory for pattern discrimination.
+We summarize the main results of the paper in \Cref{sec:discussion}.